bagg8234-lab/Readpoint/README_EN.md

 ## 📌 Project Overview

-Readpoint is an AI reading service that allows users to explore character relationships without spoilers while reading EPUB-based e-books.
-The character relationship graph dynamically updates based on the user's current reading progress, and the RAG-based AI reading companion answers questions strictly within the read range.
-Administrators can upload an EPUB and the Azure ADF pipeline automatically handles character extraction, relationship analysis, and graph construction.
+Built to solve a common reader pain point — existing character guides and summaries inevitably expose spoilers.
+Readpoint processes EPUB files through an automated Azure pipeline, extracting characters, analyzing relationships, and building a dynamic graph scoped to the user's current reading progress.
+The RAG-based AI reading companion also answers strictly within the read range.
+Administrators can upload an EPUB and the pipeline handles everything automatically.

 **Full Pipeline Flow:**
 ```